Search Knowledge Base by Keyword

 5 Year Rule

 S Corps that lose their “S” status must typically wait five years before being able to re-elect it.
 As mentioned, deliberately violating one of the rules, such as transferring stock to an ineligible shareholder, is not a good thing.
 What happens if it was unintentional?
 The IRS in private ruling letters has on a case-by-case basis allow S Corps to remain as such if the event causing termination was not reasonably within the control of the owners.
-Hard to demonstrate and private letter rulings (PLRs) can cost thousands of dollars.
+This is hard to demonstrate, and by the way, private letter rulings (PLRs) can cost thousands of dollars to submit.

 In other cases, the IRS has relented and allowed an S Corp to continue when there is a more than 50% change in ownership.
 Details.
 Details.
 So, a business becomes an S Corporation.
 Revokes the election.
 Then has a greater than 50% change in ownership within five years.
 Begs to the IRS.
 Perhaps is granted an early S Corp election.

 Another option is to relight with another entity.
 You have LLC A, and tax it as an S corporation.
 You bounce along, and then decide to revoke the S Corp election.
 A few years later, you want to re-elect S Corp status.
 Not good.
 One solution we see is a small business owner starting LLC B, taxing it as an S Corp, and then moving operations over to this new entity.
 More discussion is required of course; one of the problems is if LLC A had a government contract (such as defense or transportation) or an approval (such as Medicare), these cannot be easily transferred.

 Taxpayer's Comprehensive Guide to LLCs and S Corps 2023-2024 Edition